clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 Versioning
 ==========

-In a traditional distribution, the process of describing current software versioning usually involves:
+In other distributions, the process of describing current software versioning usually involves:

 -  Listing and keeping track of the current OS release (generally